kragniz/whalie/README.md

 whalie.halieise()
 ```

+Now, instead of the contents of `while` loops executing while the condition is
-All your while loops should now loop only while the condition is still running.
+`True`, they will now loop only while the condition is still being calculated.

 #Example